View Our Promotions & Save! Read More

 Sounds coming from your furnace are usually a pretty big indication that something is wrong.
 But when you take sounds out of the equation, there are other quieter signs you can pay attention to that indicate furnace problems, too.

-Noticing any of the four concerns listed below means that you need to give our team a call for furnace repair in York, PA.
+Noticing any of the four concerns listed below means that you need to give our team a call for furnace repair in South Central, PA.
 You can keep reading to learn more about some of the less obvious signs that your furnace may be experiencing issues that require repairs.
 Staying ahead of these issues is the best way to prevent furnace breakdowns this season.

 Unusual smells of any kind coming from your furnace are always a red flag.
 Odors coming from your furnace can mean that something is overheating or burning up.
 If you have a gas furnace, there’s also a concern of gas leaking out.
 The smell of rotten eggs, sulfur, or formaldehyde are a major sign that you may have a gas leak.
 Turn the system off, leave your home, and call for help immediately.